-- 1. Log into the Director Node using the user name and password specified in director.cfg. - 2.
-Determine the node iDRAC IP address(es) to scan on the management network. - Note: If one or more iDRACs are configured to use DHCP, then the ManagementAllocationPool range specified in network-environment.yaml must be discovered. - Note: If one or more iDRACs are configured to use static IP addresses, then each of the iDRACs' static IP addresses must be discovered. - Note: The IP address(es) should only include nodes that you wish to provision.
-It should not include other nodes, such as the SAH. - Navigate to the discover\nodes subdirectory:
+- 2. Determine the node iDRAC IP address(es) to scan on the management network. - Note: If one or more iDRACs are configured to use DHCP, then the ManagementAllocationPool range specified in network-environment.yaml must be discovered. - Note: If one or more iDRACs are configured to use static IP addresses, then each of the iDRACs' static IP addresses must be discovered. - Note: The IP address(es) should only include nodes that you wish to provision.
+It should not include other nodes, such as the SAH. - 3.
+Navigate to the discover_nodes subdirectory: